 Originally there was a brass task lamp here, but I remembered this amazing pair of vintage lucite lamps I snagged from a Chairish Instagram Sale.
 Finally a home for one of these guys.

-Here’s a couple last looks…a little eye candy for the road…oh and pretty much everything is sourced below because I love ya!
+Here’s that last bit of eye candy for the road…oh and pretty much everything is sourced below because I love ya!